Recovering the Lost World,

 With battle; and God gave them up to light."

 It is the Sun which is threatened by another body or bodies.
 The "travail of the stars" involves the relocation of the constellations of the zodiac after the battle is done.
-This becomes fact after the 40 day battle.
+This becomes fact only after the 40-day battle is completed.
 More on this below.

 "I saw ... in the lightning flash, the dire wrath of the Moon."
 The author here jumps to the climax of the event, the delivery of the plasmoid lightning bolt of Jupiter on July 25th.
 Before July 25th (Gregorian), Europe and Asia had seen the bolt approaching from Jupiter for days.
 The bolt had passed directly by Earth on the day side, but only Mesoamerica had witnessed it at full size.
 On the 25th of July (August 1, Julian) the bolt was seen approaching Venus and the Sun.

-As night fell, and Europe turned away from the path of the plasmoid in the day sky, nothing was seen except the Moon standing in the south, in its first quarter, probably after 9pm in the evening.
-With the plasmoid traveling at an estimated speed of 40 milliom miles per day it would have reached the Sun in a half day after it disappeared from view to Europe and western Asia.
-That is when the plasmoid contacted the Sun.
+As night fell, and Europe turned away from the path of the plasmoid in the day sky, nothing was seen except the Moon standing in the south, in its first quarter, probably after 9pm in the evening (it set at 1:30am).
+With the plasmoid traveling at an estimated speed of 40 million miles per day (64 million km per day) it would have reached the Sun in a half day after it disappeared from view to Europe.
+That is when the plasmoid hit the Sun.
+It would have been 3am in the Eastern Mediterranean.

-"God gave them up to light" obviously is meant to tell that the battle happened during the day time.
+"God gave them up to light" obviously is meant to poetically tell that the battle happened during the daytime, which agrees with ephemeris information, or that a lot of light was produced for days.
+The narrator now drops back to the beginning of the battle.

 "For long fire-flames rebelled against the Sun;